amangusss/Algorithm-Visualizer/README.md

 # Algorithm Visualizer

-A Windows Forms application that visualizes sorting algorithms in real-time.
+A WPF application that visualizes sorting algorithms in real-time.
 The project demonstrates how different sorting algorithms work by showing step-by-step animations of the sorting process.

 ## Features

 - Real-time visualization of sorting algorithms
-- Support for multiple sorting algorithms (Bubble Sort, Selection Sort, etc.)
+- Support for multiple sorting algorithms:
+  - Bubble Sort
+  - Selection Sort
+  - Insertion Sort
+  - Merge Sort
+  - Quick Sort
 - Step-by-step animation with detailed state information
 - Adjustable animation speed
 - Visual indicators for active and swapped elements
-- Performance metrics (comparisons, swaps, execution time)
+- Customizable array size

 ## Requirements

+- Windows 10/11
-- .NET 8.0 SDK or later
+- .NET 8.0 Runtime or later
-- Windows OS

 ## Installation

+### Option 1: Using the executable
+1. Download the latest release from the Releases page
+2. Extract the ZIP file
+3. Run `AlgorithmVisualizer.WPF.exe`

+### Option 2: Building from source
 1. Clone the repository:
 ```bash
 git clone https://github.com/yourusername/Algorithm-Visualizer.git